dofloinn/Fallout3rdYear/1_ClientServingProgramming/Exam Notes.md

 This is a key layer.

-It is a true <mark style="background: #FF5582A6;">end-to-end</mark> layer responsible for the reliable delivery of data between <mark style="background: #FF5582A6;">processes</mark> on end-host machines i.e. process-to-process delivery:
+It is a true <mark style="background: #FF5582A6;">end-to-end</mark> layer responsible for the reliable delivery of data between <mark style="background: #FF5582A6;">processes</mark> on end-host machines i.e. process-to-process delivery.

 Its purpose is to provide a reliable data transport service to applications.

-Primarily it deals with interfacing with applications for the purpose of exchanging data between applications across a network.
+Primarily, it deals with interfacing with applications for the purpose of exchanging data between applications across a network.

 <mark style="background: #FF5582A6;">There are certain design issues to address, such as:</mark>
 - multiplexing data streams from/to remote applications,
 - data loss,
-- network latency,
+- network latency, etc.
-- etc

 ### <mark style="background: #FF5582A6;">Data Flows:</mark>